strangerstudios/pmpro-aweber/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.2 =
+* ENHANCEMENT: Improved messaging to make it more clear how to authorize the app at AWeber.
+Compatible for the Jan 16, 2017 API updates.
+* BUG: Fixed some warnings.

 = 1.1.2 =
 * BUG: Fixed pmproaw_getAccount() error resulting in lists not being found